shangmacun/homebrew-remote-peer/README.md

 You should have done the following:

 * Registered the remote peer to the Peer Org's CA (enrollment will be done via provided scripts)
+* Registered the remote peer to the Peer Org's TLS CA (Note that IBPv2 runs a separate TLS CA)
 * Created a channel, joined a peer to that channel, installed and instantiated a chaincode - [Sample Chaincode](chaincode/chaincode1@1.cds).
 IBPv2 accepts .cds chaincode files through its GUI.

 ### Kubernetes and Helm